Healthy Meal Prep: 5 Foods for a (Much!) Easier WeekArticle posted in: Diet & Nutrition South Beach DIY

 Anyone who is constantly pressed for time knows: When schedules get crazy, your healthy diet is usually the first thing to suffer.
 That’s why preparing your healthy meals in advance of your busy week is one of the best things you can do.

-If you’re on the South Beach Diet, you already enjoy the convenience of having perfectly portioned, nutritionally-balanced and delicious weight loss foods delivered right to your door.
-(If not, but you’re eager to, click here to begin. >) We know how busy life can get, which is why we’ve built a food delivery program that prioritizes convenience along with nutrition and healthy weight loss.
+If you’re on the South Beach Diet, you already enjoy the convenience of having perfectly portioned and delicious foods delivered right to your door.
+We know how busy life can get, which is why we’ve built a food delivery program that prioritizes convenience along with nutrition and healthy weight loss.
 But, the same rule still applies for your practice meals and snacks: By preparing healthy options during your downtime, you’ll stay on course to reach your weight loss goals even when life throws you a chaotic curve ball.

 To get you started, here are some healthy meal prep foods: